The Rule of the Word

 Simplicity

 6.1 Simplicity is closely related to sincerity, honesty, integrity and straightforwardness.
 These are virtues for which you should strive.
+On this side of paradise, the world incessantly barks with madness.
+It is not so with you.

 6.2 Simplicity is one of discipleship’s blissful offspring.
 When your trust in our Lord Master Christ the Living Word is wholehearted, your words and actions will not be partial, dishonest, contrived or circuitous.
 You will talk and act in a way that is consistent with your discipleship.
-Your words and actions will not be divided.
+Your words and actions will not be divided. “…unite my heart to fear your name” (Psalm 86:11) Further, you should guard against the excessive use of words.

 Daily Habits

 7.1 Each day is interposed with Scripture recitation.
-The most holy written word is the invisible yet verbal framework of your day.
+The most holy written Word is the invisible yet verbal framework of your day.
 As you are encouraged in Psalm 113:3: “From the rising of the sun to its setting, the name of the Lord is to be praised!”

 7.2 When you wake up and stand from your bed, say: “Stand up and bless the Lord your God from everlasting to everlasting” (Nehemiah 9:5).

-7.4 A prayer of gratitude is said before every meal, and a prayer of gratitude or petition is said before the work day or time of study, and also before bed.
+7.7 A prayer of gratitude or petition is said before the work day or time of study, and also before bed.

-7.9 When you climb into bed at day’s end, say: “In peace I will both lie down and sleep; for you alone, O LORD, make me dwell in safety” (Psalm 4:8).
+7.16 When you climb into bed at day’s end, say: “In peace I will both lie down and sleep; for you alone, O LORD, make me dwell in safety” (Psalm 4:8).

 Scripture